-Dental technicians may set up their own businesses, work in research and development with international dental companies, or teach at the University of Otago dental school.
+Dental technicians may set up their own businesses, work in research and development with international dental companies, become sales representatives and technical advisers for international companies, or teach at the University of Otago Faculty of Dentistry.

-Dental technicians may specialise in a role such as:
+Dental technicians may specialise in the role of:

 - Clinical Dental Technician

-- Clinical dental technicians make partial dentures, full dentures and other oral devices, and work with clients to take impressions of teeth.
+- Clinical dental technicians make full dentures, partial dentures and other oral devices, and work directly with patients to provide these.